milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 5.2.2.2 Billing:

 Billing begins when AT&T Phone – Advanced Service is activated on the network or 21 days following the shipment of equipment, whichever is sooner.
 Recurring charges for each month’s AT&T Phone – Advanced Service will be billed one month in advance.
 Billing is based on a 30-day cycle.
 Non-recurring and usage-based charges for the AT&T Phone – Advanced Service generally will be billed in the billing cycle following the transaction.
 Your first bill for AT&T Phone – Advanced Service may include pro-rated charges for a partial monthly period prior to the beginning of your first monthly billing cycle.
 Upon termination, subject to applicable law, your effective date of cancellation will be the last day of your current billing cycle and you will receive AT&T Phone – Advanced Service until the end of your billing cycle (exceptions may apply to certain promotional periods and must be in writing).
 You will not receive a prorated credit or refund for any remaining days of AT&T Phone – Advanced Service in your billing cycle after termination.
 Your AT&T Phone – Advanced Service will continue until the end of the billing cycle.
 A fee may apply if you make changes to your AT&T Phone – Advanced Service within thirty (30) days of activation or through other change orders.
+For a list of additional charges and fees that could apply to the AT&T Phone – Advanced Service, please see the AT&T Phone – Advanced Fee Schedule.
+The Fee Schedule is incorporated into these Service Terms by this reference.

 5.2.2.3 Termination Right: